eternalistic/eternalistic.com/about/index.md

 <h2>President</h2>

-Eternalistic Inc., Spokane, Washington  <br/>
+Eternalistic Inc., Sutherlin, Oregon  <br/>
 March 2003 - Present

 As President of Eternalistic Inc. I am responsible for all aspects of the business.
 From discovery, design, development, and delivery.
 I am there every step of the way and stand behind my work.